a-bautista/docker-kubernetes-continuous-deploy/README.md

 ### Services

-They set up the networking in a Kubernetes cluster and they are classified in ClusterIP, NodePort, LoadBalancer and the Ingress.
+They set up the networking in a Kubernetes cluster and they are classified in ClusterIP, NodePort, LoadBalancer and Ingress routing.

 1. ClusterIP: It exposes a set of Pods to other objects in the cluster.
 2. NodePort: It exposes the containers to the world.
 3. LoadBalancer
-4. Ingress
+4. Ingress routing: It sets the rules to get the traffic services.

 ## How do we start using Kubernetes?